francisihe/Unilodge-Webapp-New/Developer-Notes.md

 17. Add Caretaker Ref form to frontend, to allow assigning caretakers to properties using their refs, and ability to view all properties assigned to a caretaker

 // Fixed persistence and signout issue
-1. To see the logic, check SignOutFunction in utils folder
+1. To see the logic, check SignOutFunction in utils folder - FIXED

 //Highlight
-1. Auto linking booking to existing user without signing in
+1. Auto linking booking to existing user without signing in - FIXED

 Testing Notes: